 Distinguished alums at the University of Buffalo include CNN journalist Wolf Blitzer, former Chinese Minister of Education Zhou Ji, and NFL Chief Diversity Officer Jonathan Beane.

 Founded in 1855, Pennsylvania State University has a student population of 89,000 and a student-to-faculty ratio of 15-to-1.
 Popular programs at Penn State include engineering, business, and computer and information sciences.

 The Student Success Center at Penn State offers resources and support to first-generation students through events such as the 2022 First-Gen Student Support Summit and the National First-Generation College Celebration.
 The student-run mentorship program, First-Gen Advocates supports first-generation undergraduates through personal and professional opportunities such as workshops, events, and academic resources.

-Notable alumni include actor Keegan-Michael Key, former Nike CEO Mark Parker, Nobel Prize winner Paul Berg, and the first African American astronaut in space, Guion Bluford.
+Notable alum include actor Keegan-Michael Key, former Nike CEO Mark Parker, Nobel Prize winner Paul Berg, and the first African-American astronaut in space, Guion Bluford.

 The University of Alabama

 Founded in 1831, The University of Alabama (UA) has a student population of 38,000 and a student-to-faculty ratio of 19-to-1.
 Popular programs include business, engineering, and health professions.